Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Results

 The bottom right panel of \autoref{fig:fig1} shows the variation of relative fractions with $d_{\mathrm{n}}$.
 The red fraction is highest at small node distances, reaching $\sim 0.7$ at $d_{\mathrm{n}} \lesssim 1~\mathrm{Mpc}$, and decreases progressively with increasing $d_{\mathrm{n}}$.
 In contrast, the blue fraction increases steadily with node distance.
 The crossover between red and blue populations occurs at $d_{\mathrm{n}} \sim 2$–$3~\mathrm{Mpc}$, marking a characteristic transition scale between node-dominated and filament-dominated regimes.
 Compared to the filament trends, the node dependence appears steeper at small $d_{\mathrm{n}}$, consistent with rapid environmental processing within virialised regions.
-Nodes correspond to the densest and most dynamically evolved regions of the cosmic web, typically associated with massive haloes and clusters.
-As galaxies approach these environments, several quenching mechanisms become increasingly effective: ram-pressure stripping, tidal interactions, harassment, and shock heating of infalling gas.
-These processes efficiently remove or heat the cold gas reservoirs of galaxies, thereby suppressing star formation and increasing the red fraction.
-This naturally explains the monotonic rise in the red fraction with decreasing $d_{\mathrm{n}}$.
-Interestingly, we observe a turnover in the red fraction at $d_{\mathrm{f}} \lesssim 0.5~\mathrm{Mpc}$.
-The turnover in the red fraction at smaller $d_{\mathrm{n}}$ likely reflects the competing interplay between environmental quenching and dynamical selection effects in the innermost cluster regions.
-Galaxies are particularly vulnerable to tidal disruption and merging in high-density cores.
-Consequently, the very central regions may become increasingly dominated by massive galaxies and remnants of previous mergers, reducing the number of surviving red systems.
-In addition, recently accreted galaxies undergoing rapid environmental transformation may temporarily populate intermediate colour states, thereby lowering the instantaneous red fraction in the very central regions.

-Altogether, \autoref{fig:fig1} reveals a coherent and physically interpretable pattern.
-The red galaxies preferentially inhabit regions close to both filament spines and nodes whereas the blue and green galaxies dominate in the outskirts of the web.
-The monotonic trends with $d_{\mathrm{f}}$ and $d_{\mathrm{n}}$ indicate that both components of the cosmic web contribute to galaxy transformation, albeit potentially through distinct mechanisms.
+These results reveal distinct environmental scales associated with nodes and filaments.
+We defer a detailed physical interpretation of these scales to Section~\ref{sec:conclusions}.

 These results establish a baseline environmental dependence for the full galaxy sample.
 In the following subsections, we examine whether these trends persist or change when the population is separated into low- and high-mass subsamples, thereby probing the interplay between intrinsic mass scale and cosmic web geometry in driving galaxy evolution.